spree/spree_cli/README.md

 # Spree + Frontend CLI

-## Prerequisites
+## Getting started
-All you need to use Spree + Frontend CLI is:
+To use the CLI you need:
 * Node 14+
-* Requirements listed below based on chosen version
+* Requirements listed below, based on selected template

 ## Local Installation